 - send notification of meeting dates and times prior to all meetings.

 The webmaster will assume the primary responsibility of updating the SAC webpage.
 The duties of the webmaster shall be to:

 - make sure all information on the website is updated and accurate; and

 Meetings and Quorums

-Regular meetings will be held every 3rd Tuesday throughout the year with dates, places and times published within Freedom of Information Act (FOIA) guidelines.
+Normally, general SAC meetings will be held on a monthly basis throughout the year.
+Scheduled dates, times and meeting locations will be published within Freedom of Information Act (FOIA) guidelines.
 SAC general staff meetings are posted on the SAC webpage at www.coastal.edu/staffadvisory and are open to all staff members and to the public.